worldforge/cyphesis/README.md

 ## Installation

-If you intend to build this as a prerequisite for the Ember client or the Cyphesis server we strongly suggest that you use the [Hammer](http://wiki.worldforge.org/wiki/Hammer_Script "The Hammer script") tool to compile Ember.
+The easiest way to build the server is to use the [Hammer](http://wiki.worldforge.org/wiki/Hammer_Script "The Hammer script") tool to compile Ember.
 This is script provided by the Worldforge project which will download and install all of the required libraries and components used by Worldforge.